-While Central Asia has an easily identifiable textile style that differs from India and Iran in its bold designs and striking colours.
+Central Asia has an easily identifiable textile style that differs from India and Iran in its bold designs and striking colours.
 Although embroidery was used extensively, it is the ikat weaves of the region that have left the most eye-catching legacy.
 Bukhara and Samarqand were the main production centres for clothing and wall hangings of almost psychedelic impact, executed in vivid colours.
 Woven in silk, or cotton and silk, these ikats pulsate with an energy that makes them look entirely modern.
 For other Central Asian peoples, such as the Turkomans, a more sober and delicate approach was preferred.